microsoft/vscode-docs/docs/python/debugging.md

 ### Invoking a breakpoint in code

-In your Python code, you can call `breakpoint()` at any point where you want to pause the debugger during a debugging session.
+In your Python code, you can call `debugpy.breakpoint()` at any point where you want to pause the debugger during a debugging session.

 ### Breakpoint validation